 I’m not embarrassed that we went out on stage being like, “We’re a feminist band.”
 I’m embarrassed by some of the lyrics.
 Like, “Eat meat, hate Blacks, beat your wife, it’s all the same thing.”
 I look back on that and I’m like, “That’s embarrassing.
 They’re not all the same thing.
 How dare I say that?”
 There are a lot of lyrics that make me cringe.
 But at the same time, I’m proud of it.
 I don’t listen to Bikini Kill unless I really have to.
 Because we have a new record label, I’ve been listening to some of the old practice tapes, and that’s actually really fun for me.
 Some of the early songs are grungy and dirge-y and some of them are really sad, because I was going through a breakup.

 I think it’s funny that albums are like time capsules.
 There are still 19 and 20-year olds discovering Bikini Kill and listening to those songs for the very first time and connecting with them that people connected with them 20 years ago.

-Maybe, like, every ten years you're just going to form a new band to keep up with who you are.
+Maybe, like, every 10 years you’re just going to form a new band to keep up with who you are.